Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Experiments

-We tested the performance of our proposed denoiser on real noisy images captured by four different imaging modalities that commonly suffer from row-correlated noise.
-The first is the EMCCD sensor for which we have three fluorescence microscopy datasets with known ground truth: \emph{Convallaria A}~\cite{broaddus2020removing}, \emph{Convallaria B}~\cite{prakash2020pn2v} and \emph{Mouse Actin}~\cite{prakash2020pn2v}.
-The second is Scanning Confocal Microscopy (SCM), for which we have three fluorescence microscopy datasets with known ground truth: \emph{Mouse Nuclei}~\cite{prakash2020pn2v}, \emph{Actin Confocal}~\cite{hagen2021fluorescence} and \emph{Mito Confocal}~\cite{hagen2021fluorescence}.
+\textbf{Datasets}\quad We tested the performance of our proposed denoiser on real noisy images captured by five different imaging modalities that commonly suffer from row-correlated noise.
+Two modalities have noisy image datasets with known ground truth for quantitative evaluation.
+The method for obtaining ground truth can be found in the source publications.
+The first is the EMCCD sensor, for which we have three spinning disk confocal fluorescence microscopy datasets: \emph{Convallaria A}~\cite{broaddus2020removing}, \emph{Convallaria B}~\cite{prakash2020pn2v} and \emph{Mouse Actin}~\cite{prakash2020pn2v}.
+The second is LSCM, for which we have three fluorescence datasets: \emph{Mouse Nuclei}~\cite{prakash2020pn2v}, \emph{Actin Confocal}~\cite{hagen2021fluorescence} and \emph{Mito Confocal}~\cite{hagen2021fluorescence}.
 Note that \emph{Mouse Nuclei} contains spatially uncorrelated noise, but was included to demonstrate that the proposed method is still applicable to spatially uncorrelated noise without modification.
-There is also the sCMOS sensor for which we have one fluorescence dataset with unknown ground truth: \emph{Embryo}~\cite{glaser2022hybrid}, followed by the microbolometer for which we have one infrared imaging dataset with unknown ground truth: \emph{IR}~\cite{portmann2014people}.
-Lastly, we include a STEM dataset with unknown ground truth: \emph{STEM}~\cite{henninen2020structure}.
-For details on dataset size and train/test splits, please see each original publication.
+For details on the size of the datasets and the train/test splits, see original publications.
+The remaining modalities have only noisy images.
+These are the sCMOS sensor for which we have one fluorescence dataset: \emph{Embryo}~\cite{glaser2022hybrid}, the microbolometer with one infrared imaging dataset: \emph{IR}~\cite{portmann2014people}, and a STEM dataset: \emph{STEM}~\cite{henninen2020structure}.

-In addition, we created two datasets by corrupting the Flickr Faces HQ thumbnails dataset~\cite{karras2019style} with simulated noise.
-For \emph{FFHQ - Stripes}, the images were corrupted by a combination of additive white Gaussian noise, Poisson shot noise and additive white Gaussian noise that had undergone a horizontal Gaussian blur.
+In addition to real data, we created two datasets by corrupting the Flickr Faces HQ thumbnails dataset~\cite{karras2019style} with simulated noise.
+For \emph{FFHQ - Stripes}, the images were corrupted by a combination of additive white Gaussian noise, Poisson shot noise, and additive white Gaussian noise that had undergone a horizontal Gaussian blur.
 For \emph{FFHQ - Checkerboard}, the images were corrupted by a combination of a vertical checkerboard pattern and Gaussian noise with an inverse signal dependence.
-For full details on how the simulated noise cases were created, please refer to the supplementary.
+Details on the simulated noises are in the supplementary materials.